rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/2 - Process/readme.md

     print("Columns: ", list(df.columns.values))
     print("DataFrame Shape: ", df.shape)

+    # Assign a random column using numpy
+    df['Random'] = np.random.rand(df.shape[0])

     # Output Pandas DataFrame to SQL Azure
     # Note that the output would add an index by default
     # http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.to_sql.html
     df.to_sql('UniquePaintings', engine, if_exists='replace', index=False)
     ```
+1. Replace the following values in **uniquePaintings.py**.
+Then save the file.

+	- Replace ADMIN_USERNAME on line 22 with the admin name you specified in Lab 1, Exercise 1, Step 3
+	- Replace ADMIN_PASSWORD on line 22 with the admin password you specified in Lab 1, Exercise 1, Step 3
+	- Replace SERVER_NAME on line 22 with the server name you specified in Lab 1, Exercise 1, Step 3
+	- Replace DATABASE_NAME on line 22 with the database name you specified in Lab 1, Exercise 1, Step 5

 1. As with Exercise 1, use the Azure ML Workbench to open the new datasource, the table named ```UniquePaintings```.